 Relevant subcomponents

-All information provided below in section 3.1.4 is based on published literature with references are given in the methods section 2.2.
+All information provided below in section 3.1.4 is based on published literature with references which are given in the methods section 2.2.

 Species composition

 Notwithstanding the effect on habitats (which include sessile organisms), scallop dredging is known to cause one of the greatest disturbance to the seabed of all towed fishing gears due to the depth of penetration of the gear and physical characteristics of the dredges.
 Dredged scallop beds tend to be composed of species that are resilient to disturbance and attract scavengers.
 Species composition is thereby linked to functional group composition for towed fishing gears that have a significant impact on the seabed.